lgatto/TeachingMaterial/roo/rc.md

 Reference classes are suitable for objects that are dynamically tracked by all the code: GUI components, read-only access to files (streams, data bases), internet resources, editing facilities, ...
+Because they are passed by reference they are *never* copied, which means they are never duplicated in memory.

 Because of their pass-by-reference semantics they are not appropriate as a replacement for S3 and S4 as this would lead to a lot of unanticipated